actions4gh/setup-gh/README.md

 ## Usage

 ⚠️ This action is only useful **if your runner doesn't already come with `gh`**.
-The default GitHub Actions hosted runners come with a recent version of `gh` installed.
+The default GitHub Actions hosted runners come with `gh` installed.
 The only times you will need this action are if you are using a `container: alpine:latest` or similar Docker container for your entire workflow job or if you're using a self-hosted runner image that doesn't come with `gh` installed.